jamesread/blog.jread.com/content/posts/EX188-a-great-starting-point-for-red-hat-certifications/index.md

 * [EX188 - Red Hat Certified Specialist in Containers exam (exam objectives)](https://www.redhat.com/en/services/training/ex188-red-hat-certified-specialist-containers-exam?section=objectives)

 ### What's the first step?
 The first step you should take, **that takes just 5 minutes**, is to go to your exam objectives page ([EX188 objectives page](https://www.redhat.com/en/services/training/ex188-red-hat-certified-specialist-containers-exam?section=objectives)), dump it into a spreadsheet, and go through and highlight each row against how comfortable you are.

-Red = I don't know this topic at all, Amber = I sort-of know this topic, and Green = I know this topic inside and out.
+* <strong style = "color:red">Red</strong> = I don't know this topic at all.
+* <strong style = "color:orange">Orange</strong> = I sort-of know this topic.
+* <strong style = "color:green">Green</strong> = I know this topic inside and out.

 Use that as a visual way to plan your learning journey.
 If you'd like to see an example about how I do this, check out my article about [how I planned my approach to EX374]({{< relref "../EX374-Red-Hat-Certified-Specialist-In-Developing-Automation-with-Ansible-Automation-Platform" >}}).

 ### Useful resources